Funding creative projects that raise the profile of heritage through arts, digital technology and community involvement

 Between 2018 and 2020, Hidden Gems will fund a total of nine projects - investing £108,000 in creativity and communities across Herefordshire.

-The grant scheme, delivered through the Herefordshire's a Great Place project, is being co-funded by Heritage Lottery Fund and Arts Council England.
+The grant scheme, delivered through the Herefordshire's a Great Place project, is being co-funded by National Lottery Heritage Fund and Arts Council England.

 Apply for Hidden Gems 2019